nasirlukman/nasirlukman.github.io/_posts/2024-11-25-bayes-unmixing.md

 P(\beta) = \mathcal{U}(\beta \mid 0, 0^{-4}).
 $$

-Terefore, we can summarize the hierarchical structure of the random variables as:
+Therefore, we can summarize the hierarchical structure of the random variables as:

 $$
 \mathbf{y} \sim \mathcal{N}(\mathbf{E}\mathbf{a}, \sigma^2\mathbf{I})